How to check ACURA charging system

 What you will need

 To perform a charging system test yourself, you will need a Charging System Analyzer or a Battery Tester.

-- Park your ACURA in a safe area.
+- Park the ACURA in a safe area.
 Set the parking brakes and turn off the ignition.

 - Pull the hood release under the dashboard and open the hood.

 - Locate the battery.
-Newer ACURA have a plastic cover on top of the battery.
+Newer ACURA has a plastic cover on top of the battery.
 If necessary, remove the cover to access the positive and negative terminals of the battery.

-- Connect the red clamp on the positive battery terminal.
+- Connect the red clamp to the positive battery terminal.

 - Connect the negative clamp on the negative terminal.